KYbarra4/deep-learning-challenge/README.md

 # Deep Learning Challenge

 ## Step 1: Preprocess the Data
-Using your knowledge of Pandas and scikit-learn’s StandardScaler(), you’ll need to preprocess the dataset.
-This step prepares you for Step 2, where you'll compile, train, and evaluate the neural network model.

-Using the information we provided in the Challenge files, follow the instructions to complete the preprocessing steps.

 Read in the charity_data.csv to a Pandas DataFrame, and be sure to identify the following in your dataset:
 What variable(s) are the target(s) for your model?